JackWink/Weather/README.md

 - Requests
 - Weather Underground API key

-##Installation
+##Requirements

-If you don't have requests installed, install it! `pip install requests`
+If you don't have requests installed, install it! `pip install -r requirements.txt` or `pip install requests`

 You need to sign up for an API key from weather underground `http://www.wunderground.com/weather/api/`.
 You'll want the Cumulus feature plan, as long as you select the developer usage plan, it's free.
-Edit weather.py to include your API key in the settings dictionary.
-If you prefer metric units by default, set `metric` to true in the settings dictionary.

-Move `weather.py` to `/usr/local/bin/` or `/usr/bin/` and rename it weather.
-Make sure you set `chmod +x weather` for it to execute.
+##Configuring

+Run weather.py to generate a `.weatherrc` file, which by default installs into your home directory.
+You may change this value by editing `WEATHER_CONF_FILE` in `weather.py`

+##Installing

+Run `chmod +x weather.py` to ensure it's set to execute.
+Move `weather.py` to into a directory in your `$PATH` variable (`/usr/bin` or `/usr/local/bin` typically).
+Optionally rename it to `weather`.